premasagar/mishmash/cache/README.md

 ### cache.time(key)

-Get the timestamp of the time the key was last cached, according to the local device.
+Get the Unix timestamp (in milliseconds) for when the key was last cached, according to the local device.

 Returns the time the data was cached